Salina, Kansas

 Pike’s Peakers Crossing the Plains by Albert Bierstadt, 1859.

-In the meantime, Colonel Phillips, having organized a Town Company, of which he was president, began to survey and plat the town in March 1858, which continued at intervals until March 1862, when it was finally completed.
-George Pickard had not been in the business but a few months when he sold out to Colonel Phillips, who increased the stock and established A.M.
+In the meantime, having organized a Town Company, of which he was president, Colonel Phillips began to survey and plat the town in March 1858.
+This continued at intervals until March 1862, when it was finally completed.
+George Pickard had not been in the business for more than a few months when he sold out to Colonel Phillips, who increased the stock and established A.M.
 Campbell as a salesman.
-Almost immediately, several new settlers arrived, most of whom were located in Salina or its immediate neighborhood.
+Several new settlers arrived almost immediately, most of whom were located in Salina or its immediate neighborhood.

 Indian attack by Frederic Remington, 1907.